 Island of many cultures

-Nevertheless its heritage prevails with a blend of ancient Greek, Roman, medieval, Muslim and Italian cultural elements that provide the background for a remarkable cosmopolitan setting.
+Nevertheless, its heritage prevails with a blend of ancient Greek, Roman, medieval, Muslim and Italian cultural elements that provide the background for a remarkable cosmopolitan setting.
 According to Greek mythology, Kos is the sacred land of Asclepiads, the god of healing.
 Archaeological finds prove that this island has been inhabited since prehistoric times.
 The Minoans settled on the island around the 14th century BC, followed by the Achaeans and, a few centuries later, the Dorians came and built the ancient city of Kos.
-The Persians conquered the island of Kos during the 5th century BC, but were defeated by the Athenians who took control of the island during the battle of Salamina.
+The Persians conquered the island of Kos during the 5th century BC but were defeated by the Athenians who took control of the island during the battle of Salamina.
 460 BC is the year during which Hippocrates, the father of Medicine and founder of the first School of Medicine, was born.
-After his death in 357, the inhabitants of Kos built the Asklepeion in his honour and in honour of the god Asklepios.
+After his death in 357, the inhabitants of Kos built the Asklepeion in his honor and in honor of the god Asklepios.
 It was used as a hospital, welcoming patients from all over the Mediterranean, with doctors who applied the therapeutic methods of Hippocrates.
-From the 4th century BC through to 1948 when Kos was united to the newly built Greek state, Kos Island has been overrun by the Romans, the Venetians, the Knights of St. John, the Turks, the Italians and the Germans.
+From the 4th century BC through to 1948 when Kos was united to the newly built Greek state, Kos Island has been overrun by the Romans, the Venetians, the Knights of St. John, the Turks, the Italians, and the Germans.

 On arrival at the port you will see to the right of the port the imposing and well-preserved Castle of Neranja built by the Κnights of St John in the 15th century.
-The castle overlooks the newly built marina, lined with attractive cafes and filled with sailing and motor boats of all shapes and sizes.
+The castle overlooks the newly built marina, lined with attractive cafes and filled with sailing and motorboats of all shapes and sizes.
 If you walk over the bridge connecting the castle with Lotzia Square, you will come to an ancient plane tree with a circumference of 14 meters in the shadow of which, according to legend, Hippocrates is said to have educated his pupils.
-Locals gather to embrace the huge tree every year on September 1st, as if to gain some of its longevity.
-South of the square is an area of Greek Roman antiquities, such as the ancient gymnasium.
+Locals gather to embrace the huge tree every year on September 1st as if to gain some of its longevity.
+South of the square is an area of Greek-Roman antiquities, such as the ancient gymnasium.